-Wide Negotiation: Yes/No. This option is ignored when the DC-390U, a non-Wide SCSI adapter, is installed.
+Wide Negotiation: Yes/No. This option is ignored when the DC-395U, a non-Wide SCSI adapter, is installed.
 It is suggested that you enable this option, i.e., Yes, for 16-bit Wide SCSI devices in order to gain the best performance and that you disable it for 8-bit devices for less compatibility problems.

 Synchronous Negotiation: Yes/No. Yes (default) is for Active Synchronous Negotiation.
-In this mode the DC-390 series adapter will initiate SCSI synchronous negotiation when the system boots up.
+In this mode the DC-395 series adapter will initiate SCSI synchronous negotiation when the system boots up.
 NO, Asynchronous Negotiation mode, is normally at a lower rate and not related to timing.

-MAX Sync Xfer Rate (for DC-390): 10.0 - 2.00 MB/sec.
-The DC-390 supports 10.00 MB/sec as the highest data transfer rate for compatibility with SCSI devices complying with the Fast SCSI-II protocol.
-The DC-390 will negotiate an optimum speed depending on the transfer rate of each device under the chosen option.
+MAX Sync Xfer Rate : 20.0 - 40.0 MB/sec. .
+The DC-395's will negotiate an optimum speed depending on the transfer rate of each device under the chosen option.